AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 ### Typing Targets Feature

-#### Proposed Implementation
+#### Implementation

 Typing Targets are facilitated by `TypingTargetList`, `TypingTarget`, `TypingTargetSpeed`, and `TypingTargetScore`.
 `TypingTargetList` contains various `TypingTarget` instances, which can be of class `TypingTargetSpeed` or `TypingTargetScore`.

-The user can issue the command `targetspeedadd` or `targetscoreadd` to add a typing target for speed or score respectively.
+The user can issue the command `target add speed SPEED` or `target add score SCORE` to add a typing target for speed or score respectively.
 When the target is hit when the user finishes a `normal` typing test, the program will inform the user that their target has been successfully reached.